Elaine Kathryn Andres is an educator, strategist, and interdisciplinary researcher.

 notion image

-I have presented my research and facilitated workshops and roundtables at annual conferences of the American Studies Association and the Association for Asian American Studies, “Music of Asian America: History, Activism, and Collaborations” — a convening co-sponsored by the Philadelphia Asian American Film Festival and the Music of Asian America Research Center, and at the Pop Conference — the longest running music writing and pop music studies conference.
+I have presented my research and facilitated workshops and roundtables at annual conferences of the American Studies Association and the Association for Asian American Studies, “Music of Asian America: History, Activism, and Collaborations” — a convening co-sponsored by the Philadelphia Asian American Film Festival and the Music of Asian America Research Center, and at Pop Con .
 I have also delivered guest lectures and invited talks at University of California Irvine, University of Minnesota, and Spelman College.

 I completed my Ph.D. in Culture & Theory with designated emphases in gender and sexuality studies, Asian American studies, and visual studies at the University of California, Irvine.
 I earned my B.A. in Rhetoric with Honors at the University of California, Berkeley.
 I am currently an American Council of Learned Societies Leading Edge Fellow, at Destiny Arts Center in Oakland, California.
 Outside of my fellowship, I teach in the Department of Ethnic Studies at Cal State University East Bay.

-In my consulting practice, I draw on my experiences across higher education, policy advocacy, and grassroots organizations to support leftist and progressive leaders, teams, organizations, and coalitions building power for working-class communities of color.
+In my consulting practice, I draw on my experiences across higher education, policy advocacy, and grassroots organizations to support leaders, teams, organizations, and coalitions building power for working-class communities.

 Learn More